jeremy-w/current-shorthand/manual/preface.md

 The usual method of shorthand contraction is to provide a limited number of fixed contractions ('logograms' or 'signs') for the commonest words, and to let each writer frame his own contractions for the other words.
 The objection to this is that the writer cannot generally tell beforehand whether his extempore contraction may not cause confusion by being mistaken for some other word of similar sound.
-It is of choose possible that on meeting such a word as _ingenious_ he may be on his guard against its being confused with _ingenuous,_ and may hit on a contraction which will prevent then from clashing.
+It is of course possible that on meeting such a word as _ingenious_ he may be on his guard against its being confused with _ingenuous,_ and may hit on a contraction which will prevent then from clashing.
-But in most bases he will fail to hit on the best contraction.
+But in most cases he will fail to hit on the best contraction.
 It is therefore desirable that all such difficulties should be dealt with deliberately and systematically, and the best way of writing each Weird determined.
 In working out Phonetic Current